Community Healthcare Integrated Paramedicine Program (CHIPP)

 All providers are trained in community paramedicine, which teaches them to see the larger issue instead of the specific reason a patient called.
 For example, a patient may call with a specific health concern like anxiety, but the provider notices that the house is unkempt or there are tripping hazards like unsecured rugs.
 That provider can call CHIPP and get the patient connected with any needed resources or care.

 For medication management support, CHIPP partners with the Arizona Poison and Drug Information Center.
 CHIPP staff document their patients' medications and send the information to the center's pharmacist.
 The pharmacist reviews the list and contacts CHIPP with any concerns (for example, if a dosage seems too high or if certain medications will negatively interact with others).
-CHIPP staff then communicate these concerns to the patient and his/her primary care provider.
+CHIPP staff then communicate these concerns to the patient and their primary care provider.

 CHIPP has assisted over 150 people so far, and 911 calls have decreased.

 In addition, Rio Rico Medical & Fire District has been recognized as a Treat and Refer provider, which allows EMS staff responding to 911 calls in which patients don't need an ambulance to assess and refer patients to more appropriate care, like urgent care or behavioral health.